 To provide you an ad-free viewing experience with over 560 videos that you can share with however many, Google Drive is used to serve 4K 10 bit video previews.
-No need for logging in!
+No need for logging in or intrusive ads!

-There are steep hardware and display requirements for 4K HEVC video playback.
-1080p and lower previews are still h.264 and widely compatible.
-Here are PC specifications needed for playing 10 bit 4K:
+Be aware of the drawback of 10 bit 4k: There are steep hardware and display requirements for HEVC 10 bit video playback.
+1080p and lower previews are still h.264 and widely compatible, all videos play in 8 bit SD or HD unless downloaded (see below).
+But first, here are PC specifications recommended for playing 10 bit 4K at 60fps:

 |Windows Desktop PC|